-Seven & i Holdings is expanding services and supporting shopping to enable easy use by all customers, including senior citizens, people with disabilities, and foreign residents whose numbers are increasing yearly.
+Seven & i Group is expanding services and supporting shopping to enable easy use by all customers, including senior citizens, people with disabilities, and foreign residents whose numbers are increasing yearly.

-The Seven & i Group supports the creation of neighborhoods where residents who suffer from cognitive impairment and their families can live with security.
+Seven & i Group supports the creation, localities where it has opened stores, of neighborhoods where residents who suffer from cognitive impairment and their families can live with security.
 To this end, we are encouraging our employees to attend training courses for “dementia supporters.”

-Each Group company holds training courses, and the number of the supporters across the 26 Group companies* as of February 29, 2020, is 37,550 in total.
+Each Group company holds training courses, and the number of the supporters across the 26 Group companies* as of the end of February 2021, is 38,383 in total.
+Notably, Ito-Yokado had in excess of 10,000 such supporters by November 2020.
 We will continue to strengthen our efforts to develop “dementia supporters.”